APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 2"

-    Write a function to add a new entry at the top of the following leaderboard array as right argument ⍵ with a score of 1000000 with the name "PhotonFury".
+    Write a function to add a new entry at the top of the following leaderboard array as right argument ⍵ with a score of 1000000 with a name given by a left argument ⍺.

     ```apl
           leaderboard